murribu/milb-freeagent-draft/README.md

 - Copy your facebookID into your `src/config.js` file
 - You can also use that same blog post to guide you through setting up your Cognito Federated Identity Pool (but stop reading when it tells you to edit your code)
 - Copy your Identity Pool ID into your `src/config.js` file
+- Also, make a note of the Identity Pool's "Authenticated Role" as you're entering the Authentication providers

 ## Cognito